Technosophorso/governance/funding/catalyst-fund13/multisig-platform/1300050-milestone3.md

 Hey there Milestone Reviewers, voters and really anyone who follows the progress of this proposal.
-Here we are, reporting on the successful completion of the third proposal milestone.
+Here we are, reporting on the updated completion of the third proposal milestone.
 Took once again a bit longer than expected but we finally got everything done.
 So, here we are.

+### Changes

+- we fixed the bugs pointed out by the Milestone Reviewers
+- we did a updated video to drive watchers through the process

+So, there we go :)

 The acceptance criteria for this milestone has been stated as: